ewanc26/website/content/blog/moving-to-kde.md

 I then found a good macOS-like style that I preferred.
 It's kind of a mix between the two, really.

 ![My KDE Plasma Desktop, showing a more macOS-like layout than before.](/images/linux/Fedora-desktop-KDE-2.png 'My KDE Plasma Desktop, showing a more macOS-like layout than before.')

+Guess that I have to get used to KDE Plasma after pretty much exclusively using GNOME now...